Skip to main content

 The Model Context Protocol is a standardized interface that allows AI agents to:

-• Discover available tools
+• Discover available tools and resources

-• Understand what each tool does
+• Understand each tool's input schema

-• Call tools with structured parameters
+• Call tools with structured arguments

 • Receive structured responses